maloleyr/maloleyr.github.io/contact.md

 My primary social media forum is the [infosec.exchange](https://infosec.exchange) Mastodon server.
 The musings there will be a heavy mix of technical, personal, political, and everything in between.
 -----> `@rmaloley@infosec.exchange`

 My professional social media is LinkedIn.
-I'll admit I rarely check it.
-You can still find me there however.
+Feel free to connect with me.
 -----> [LinkedIn](https://www.linkedin.com/in/richard-maloley-ii-2273b06/)

 You can also find me on Signal.
 I'm not posting that phone number here.
 If you know you know.
-If you need to know then try email first.
+If you need to know then email me first.
 -----> `Email Me`

 You can also reach me on Twitter.
-Be warned that my Twitter is primarily used for politics and tech news.
-Also I just don't know how long Twitter will be a viable platform.
+I only use Twitter (it is _not_ X) to browse for infosec/political news.
+I no longer post content on Twitter.
+I just don't know how long Twitter will be a viable platform.
 -----> `@RichardRRCC`